 This document provides instructions on running the JWST Science Calibration Pipeline (referred to as “the pipeline”) and individual pipeline steps.

-The ramps-to-slopes (Level-2a) processing consists of detector-level corrections that are necessary to perform on a group-by-group basis before ramp fitting is applied.
-The output of Level-2a processing is a countrate image per exposure or per integration for some models.
-Details of this pipeline can be found at Level-2a Pipeline Step Flow (calwebb_sloper).
+The stage 1 processing consists of detector-level corrections that must be performed on a group-by-group basis before ramp fitting is applied.
+The output of stage 1 processing is a countrate image per exposure or per integration for some modes.
+Details of this pipeline can be found at Stage 1 Pipeline Step Flow (calwebb_detector1).

-Level-2b processing consists of additional corrections and calibrations to produce a fully calibrated exposure.
+Stage 2 processing consists of additional corrections and calibrations to produce a fully calibrated exposure.
 The details differ for imaging and spectroscopic exposures, and there are some corrections that are unique to certain instruments or modes.
-Details are at Level-2b Imaging Pipeline Step Flow (calwebb_image2) and Level-2b Spectroscopic Pipeline Step Flow (calwebb_spec2).
+Details are at Stage 2 Imaging Pipeline Step Flow (calwebb_image2) and Stage 2 Spectroscopic Pipeline Step Flow (calwebb_spec2).

-Level-3 processing consists of routines that combine the data from multiple exposures, for all observing modes.
-Level-3 processing is only available at this time for imaging observations.
-Details are at Level-3 Imaging Pipeline Step Flow (calwebb_image3).
+Stage 3 processing consists of routines that combine the data from multiple exposures, for all observing modes.
+Details of stage 3 imaging processing are at Stage 3 Imaging Pipeline Step Flow (calwebb_image3).

 This document discusses pipeline configuration files and examples of running pipelines either as a whole or in individual steps.